-Now, as I am sure you can imagine, a hangover and apocalypse don’t mix.
-Still, Aiden quickly pulls himself together as the zombies invade, his freshly bitten neighbour, the first of many zombies to threaten his security.
-Fearing more zombie neighbours are on their way, Aiden quickly barricades himself in the flat with a fridge.
-Following this, we spend the next 30 minutes watching Posey’s beard grow as he records a video diary nobody will see.
+On waking up next to a random girl (who soon vanishes), Aiden (Tyler Posey) has little recollection of the night before.
+But, as he pulls his arse out of bed, Aiden’s morning is about to descend into the pits of hell.
+Aiden opens the curtains to witness a handful of people running around covered in blood before a helicopter crashes into a nearby highrise.
+A hangover and the apocalypse aren’t the best mix, as Aiden quickly pulls on his pants before his freshly-bitten neighbour (the first of many zombies to threaten his security) attempts to invade his flat.
+Fearing more zombie neighbours are on their way, Aiden quickly barricades himself into the apartment with a fridge.
+We then spend the next thirty minutes watching Posey’s beard grow as he records a video diary nobody will see nor care about, including us!
 But, just when Aiden is ready to end it all with a makeshift noose, he spots an uninfected girl from his window.